Superraptor/GSSO/README.md

 ## Contributing

 Please feel free to contribute!
-If there is a term or terms that include unsatisfactory information, broken links, derogatory terminology that is note appropriately marked, please contact us!
+If there is a term or terms that include unsatisfactory information, broken links, derogatory terminology that is not appropriately marked, please contact us!

 ## Authors

-* Clair Kronk
+* Clair Kronk (clair.kronk@gmail.com)

 ## License